 I’ve tried the sandwiched-tiered type of cookie sheets.
 They’re good for delicate cookies but be careful when cleaning.
 They take on water between the layers if you're not careful.
 Cookies also like to slide right off these pans and sometimes end up on the floor.

-Dark cookie sheets tend to bake faster on the bottom and may end up burning your cookies..
-Non-stick cookie sheets can work OK for a while but end up scratching.
+Dark baking sheets tend to bake faster on the bottom and may end up burning your cookies.
+Non-stick baking sheets can work OK for a while but end up scratching.
 This can expose layers of material that might not be all that healthy to come in contact with food.

-Skip the cheap cookie sheets They have uneven heating, warp, and tend to burn easily.
+Skip the cheap cookie sheets They have uneven heating and warp and tend to burn easily.
 In the end, they are a waste of your money because they are low functioning and short-lived.

 Off-Set Spatulas (aka Flipper or Tuner) will help you get these off the sheet pan and onto a cooling wire rack.
 If you are using nonstick pans, be sure to use a silicone spatula that can take the heat.

 If you are using a metal baking pan, I suggest having a longer solid flipper and a wide, flexible slotted turner.

 Wire Racks are great to have for baking.
 If you leave the cookies on the baking sheet, they continue to cook even after you take them out of the oven.
 You want to get them off the pan ASAP.

 Pro Kitchen Tip: Generally, I let my cookies cool a smidge before removing, giving them just enough time to set- maybe 30 seconds.
 If you don't have a wire rack, don’t worry.
 You can use parchment paper, aluminum foil, or even wax paper.